bookingactivities/booking-activities/readme.txt

 * Fix - PHP error when updating a recurring event if the new range doesn't include all booked occurences
 * Fix - WC orders bookings status were not change with WooCommerce < 3.0.0
 * Fix - Remove corrupted cart items bookings when they are removed from cart
+* Fix - Update auto refund process to WC 3.0+ way (kept backward compatibility)
+* Fix - Booking groups status stayed 'in_cart' if they were added to cart after a single booking
 * Dev - Add hooks to give control over WC cart item restored (when bound to a booking)
 * Dev - Add hooks to change notification data before they are sent or prevent them to be sent